FaraC-scripts/Universal-Generator/README.md

   - This greatly affects the average size of components, and if it is increased, __Maximum Component Size__ should be increased proportionally.
   - If this is set to 2.0, __Maximum Component Size__ should be 300.
 - Default to Story Cards (_default: false_): If true, components are configured as __traditional story cards__.
 If false, components are configured as __prompt cards__.
-  - __Story cards__ are given triggers based on their name and appear at the back of context when triggered
+  - __story cards__ are given triggers based on their name and appear at the back of context when triggered
   - __Prompt cards__ do not need to be triggered and always float in the middle of context
   - Individual cards can have their format swapped by including the _-s_ option in a component creation command, e.g., _/character -s a pirate captain_